-The following report includes our assessment of prior recommendations in Chapter 2, as well as our assessment of current issues which the County should address and our specific recommendations for doing so in Chapters 3, 4, and 5.
-Regarding implementation, it would be beneficial for the Delegation and Commissioners to conduct a workshop to review the recommendations, develop priorities and a specific implementation plan.
-Periodic reports on implementation progress should be provided to the Delegation by the County.
+The following report includes our assessment of prior recommendations in Chapter 2, as well as our assessment of issues which the County should address and our recommendations for doing so in Chapters 3, 4, and 5.

 3. SUMMARY OF RECOMMENDATIONS